shubhambaghel34/react-web/README.md

 2. React--> reconciliation Algo(ReactFiber)

    UI=> React creates V-DOM(represnetation of actual DOM) => Actual react elements(body)=>Object==> compares object of two DOM and update actual DOM

 3. Shimmer UI

 4. whenver changes in state variable, react will trigger reconciallation cycle

 5. usEffect
   a.it will call whne every component is render if dpendency array is noot provided b.it will render once if we pass dependency array c.if dependency array has value then it will render only if that value changes

 6. React-Router
- a.createBrowserrouter is configration and RouterProvider is component imported/written by DOM which need to pass in render Ex. root.render(<RouterProvider router={appRouter}/>) where appRouter is configuration of different path with components as in createBrowserRouter([{path,element},{path,element}]) b.`errorelement` in createBrowserrouter is utilize to define wildcard/random entry in path
+  a.createBrowserrouter is configration and RouterProvider is component imported/written by DOM which need to pass in render
+    Ex. root.render(<RouterProvider router={appRouter}/>) where appRouter is configuration of different path with components as in createBrowserRouter([{path,element},{path,element}]) b.`errorelement` in createBrowserrouter is utilize to define wildcard/random entry in path
   c.Outlet is provided where all children can be push internally by react-DOM d.Link and with 'to' where it will  replace anchor tag  and refreshes the components e.Client Side Routing and Server Side Routing

 7. Class COMPONENT LifeCycle

    a.CONSTRUCTOR->RENDER->ComponentDidmount

- b.CONSTRUCTOR (parent)->RENDER (parent)->Constructor(child)->Render(child)->ComponentDidmount(Child)->ComponentDidMount(Parent)
+   b.CONSTRUCTOR (parent)->RENDER (parent)->Constructor(child)->Render(child)-
+   >ComponentDidmount(Child)->ComponentDidMount(Parent)

    c.Child and Parent components

       i.Render phase->Constructor->Render

       ii.Commit phase->Update DOM->componentDidMount

 8. Suspense/lazy
   a.Load component on demand and distrubute code
   pass Fallaback value if needed b.dynamic import

-9. Tailwindcss
+9.Tailwindcss
    a.tailwind config
    b.postcss- will help to write/convert/transpile css in js

 10. HOC
    a.takes Component as input->return enhance component
- b.

   <!-- <div className=" m-4 p-4 w-[350px] rounded-lg bg-slate-200">